dirkkelly/dirkkelly/content/2017/10/3-great-contrapoints-for-lefties.md

 ---
 date: 2017-10-04
-title: 3 Great Contrapoint Videos for Lefties
+title: 3 Great Contrapoints Videos for Lefties
+tags: [Resist, Contrapoints, Antifa, Alt-Right, Nazism]
 ---

 Are you a leftist trying to find your way in this crazy world of polarized political views?